Origin of Everything: Why Do We Wash Our Hands After Going to the Bathroom?

 Runtime: 7 minutes 50 seconds

-- Topic: Biographies, Health and Safety, History, Science
+- Topic: Biographies, Health and Safety, Religion, Philosophy, and Spirituality, Science, Social Science

-- Subtopic: Diseases and Conditions, Hygiene, Pasteur, Louis, Washington, Booker T.
+- Subtopic: Bacteria, Culture and Society, Diseases and Conditions, Health Care-History, Hygiene, Pasteur, Louis, World Religions

 - Grade/Interest Level: 9 - 12